a-tharva/BeginnersGuide-from-a-new-perspective/README.md

 Your projects should contain this flow to maintain similarity across all other projects.
 Make sure to note these things, before you create a PR.

-Create a folder of your project title.
+Create a folder of your language or technology title.

 The project repository you had created would have :

-**file_name.py** - This python file is the project you have worked upon.

-**README.md** - This file is must included to get good understanding of the project Elaborate it briefly about how it works using README.
+**README.md** - This file is must included to get good understanding of the language Elaborate it briefly about how it works using README.

 **Images** - This folder would have all images added, be it screenshots or step by step process images.